JinayJain/timekeeper/README.md

 # Telling the Time with Computer Vision

+Read the [blog post](https://blog.jinay.dev/posts/timekeeper/) for a full explanation of the project!

 ![Image Prediction](preds.png)

 Why learn how to tell the time when your computer can?